niklasramo/palikka/README.md

 ###.when()

 Returns a new deferred that will be resolved/rejected when all provided deferreds are resolved or rejected.
-Any non-deferred object within the deferreds array will be instantly resolved.
+Any non-deferred object within the deferreds array will be instantly resolved with itself as the value.

 **Syntax**